-When hiking 10 miles, with a 1,500ft elevation gain, and a 30lb pack, a total of 1,000 calories will be burned round trip.
+When hiking 10 miles, with a 1,500ft elevation gain, and a 30lb pack, a total of roughly 600 calories will be burned.

 In general, there is roughly 125-130 calories per oz of food.
 Yes there is absolutely variations to this, but in general, even foods that are high in fat and often eaten when backpacking will be roughly around here.

 - Take the total number of calories needed per day (previously calculated above) and divide it by 125 (the average calories per oz of food).